 There is something engrossing about seeing history come to life.
 At Old Abilene Town visitors have the chance to witness this happen each weekend during the summer.
-This place is family friendly and includes a mix of static museum style displays with interactive action.
+This place is family-friendly and includes a mix of static museum-style displays with interactive activities.
 We dropped in on them on a Saturday afternoon and found that they even had a concession truck available for those needing a snack.

-Our arrival was made in time to give us the leisure of walking around the town, before the afternoon performance was scheduled to begin.
+Our arrival was made in time to give us the leisure of walking around the town before the afternoon performance was scheduled to begin.
 The buildings are laid out like an old street, but there are also a few log cabins that shoot off along one side.
 This is the section we decided to visit first.
-Each building is designated for a specific purpose and show what life would have been like in the 1860’s, which is focused around the end of the Civil War.
-The first was a one room pioneer home that would have been common for that time period.
+Each building is designated for a specific purpose and shows what life would have been like in the 1860s, which is focused around the end of the Civil War.
+The first was a one-room pioneer home that would have been common for that time period.
 It was a stark reminder of how simple the lifestyle would have been.
 This is the kind of place that can be used as a lesson for the kids.

 Let’s Get It On